 Volume-by-Price calculations are based on the entire period displayed on the chart.
 Volume-by-Price on a five-month daily chart would be based on ALL five months of daily closing data.
 Volume-by-Price on a two-week 30-minute chart would be based on two weeks of 30-minute closing data.
 Volume-by-Price on a three-year weekly chart would be based on three years of weekly closing data.
 You get the idea.
 Volume-by-Price calculations do not extend beyond the historical data shown on the chart.

 There are four steps involved in the calculation.
 This example is based on closing prices and the default parameter setting (12).
 1. Find the high-low range for closing prices for the entire period.
 2. Divide this range by 12 to create 12 equal price zones.
-3. Total the amount of volume traded within each price zones.
+3. Total the amount of volume traded within each price zone.
 4. Divide the volume into up volume and down volume (optional).

 The example above shows a Volume-by-Price calculation taken for the Nasdaq 100 ETF from April 12th until September 15th, 2010.
 Closing prices ranged from 40.32 to 47.87 during this period (47.87 – 40.32 = 7.55).
 The one hundred and ten closing prices (one for each trading day) were sorted from low to high and then divided into 12 even price zones (7.55/12 = .6292).